 Healthy insulin sensitivity is how you keep inflammation down.
 It’s how you reduce your long-term risk of diabetes, cancer, osteoporosis, dementia, and heart disease.

 Do you have insulin resistance?
 It’s time to find out.

 What is insulin resistance?

-When you are insulin resistant, both your sugar and insulin are high on a fasting blood test.
+When you have insulin resistance, your blood sugar may be normal but your insulin will be high.
 Why?
-Because your liver and muscle cells do not respond properly to insulin.
-They cannot take up sugar from your blood, so your sugar stays high.
-Your insulin stays high.
-High insulin generates inflammation and pushes calories into fat storage.
-High insulin impairs ovulation and stimulates your ovaries to make too much testosterone, which is why it is a major cause of PCOS.
+Because your liver and muscles are not responding properly to insulin, so your pancreas makes more.
+Too much insulin then generates inflammation and pushes calories into fat storage.
+Too much insulin also impairs ovulation and stimulates your ovaries to make testosterone, which is a major cause of PCOS.

 Insulin resistance is common and affects at least one in four adults.
 It is also called pre-diabetes or metabolic syndrome.

 How to diagnose insulin resistance

 Blood test: The way to diagnose insulin resistance is to test insulin–not blood sugar.
 Ask your doctor to order “fasting insulin” or a “glucose tolerance test with insulin.”
 Look at your insulin reading (not just your blood sugar reading).

 Your fasting insulin should be less than 55 pmol/L (8 mIU/L ).
 One hour after the sugar challenge, your insulin should be less than 270 pmol/L (45 mIU/L).
 You can also use a blood test called HOMA-IR index, which is a ratio between fasting insulin and fasting glucose.
 High insulin means insulin resistance.